jerrywonderr/notes_api/README.md

 # Notes API
 ## Description
 A simple API built on Node.js to help users create and manage notes.
+This project is inspired by Uptick Engineering Fellowship and is written to fulfil one of the requirements for joining the fellowship.
 ## How to consume this API
 To get started, [create an account](https://notesapi.cyclic.app/), then you can use those credentials to get an access token.
 This token should be placed in the header of every request with the key of `X-Access-Token`.